Quick Verdict

 Check COSRX Price on Amazon3.
 Some By Mi Galactomyces Pure Vitamin C Glow Toner -- The Brightening Dupe

-Combines galactomyces ferment filtrate with vitamin C and niacinamide for an enhanced brightening effect.
-At ~$19, it's the dupe for users who want Pitera-like benefits plus active brightening in a single step.
+Combines galactomyces ferment filtrate with vitamin C and niacinamide for a tone-evening routine step.
+It is the alternative for users who want a ferment-essence feel plus familiar brightening ingredients in a single product.

 Check Some By Mi Price on AmazonThe Bottom Line